 POLITICS, REALITY AND THINKING!

 POLITICS, REALITY AND THINKING.
-All the news media and social media in the United States today appears to be focused on the Senate hearings in Washington this week.
-And those hearings are important and the conduct of some of our elected Senators is deplorable and ungodly to say the least.
-It is true also that the lives of millions of future unborn children are possibly at stake based on the outcome of these hearings.
+Often all the news media and social media in the United States appears to be focused on Senate hearings in Washington.
+And those hearings are important and the conduct of some of our elected Senators often is deplorable and ungodly to say the least.
+It is true also that the lives of millions of future unborn children are possibly at stake based on the outcome of many of these hearings.
 It is right that in a nation like ours Christians should be involved to do what they can to see God’s principles established in opposition to the principles of Satan.
 But I do think that many Christians give more thought to the events of this life and their involvement in the events of this life than they do to eternal things which will have an impact on people for eternity.
 It seems to me that if many Christians had the same zeal for God and His Kingdom that they do for a political party and political events then God’s Kingdom would grow much larger now and our nation would be transformed into a better place.
-I assure you that as a Christian I get just as angry and upset at politicians and political events as most of the people reading this post.
+I assure you that as a Christian I get just as angry and upset at politicians and political events as most of the people reading this.
 The first inclination of my sin nature is often one of wanting to reach through the tube and choke someone, say unkind things about them, or other things along that line.
-Very seldom is my first inclination to pray for them and thank Jesus that He died for sinners as bad as they are.
-And I should be ashamed of those thoughts because I realize there is no bigger sinner than me and yet Jesus died for me.
+Very seldom is my first inclination to pray for them and thank Jesus that He died for sinners as bad as they are (and I am).
 I should be praying more for those I disagree with and ask God to work out His perfect will for this nation since His is wiser than me and has the power to change things more than I do.